-When you’re first deciding how to be an event planner there are many things you need to do.
+When you first decide how to be an event planner, there are many things to consider.

-There’s an overwhelming amount of information and action to take – especially if you’re looking online.
+There’s also an overwhelming amount of information online.

-How do you move forward and take stride when you’re just starting in the industry?
+So, how do you move forward and take action when you’re just getting started?

 First, decide if event planning is right for you.
-Many newbies love the idea of planning events but they don’t ask themselves, “What is event planning?”
+Many new planners love the idea of planning events but they don’t ask themselves, “What is event planning?”

 With so many job titles and job descriptions, many people confuse event planning and event management.

 What is Event Planning?

 Event planning is the process of budgeting, scheduling, choosing a venue or event site, coordinating permits and licenses, arranging entertainment including bands and speakers, and meeting with caterers to choose a menu.

 The term event planning is used when planning weddings, meetings or parties.

 Event Management is the process of overseeing and managing the entire event from start to finish, including the event team and/or volunteers.